Farmaan02/CivicSense/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within CivicSense, please send an email to [security@civicsense.org](mailto:security@civicsense.org) instead of using the public issue tracker.
+If you discover a security vulnerability within CivicPulse, please send an email to [security@civicpulse.org](mailto:security@civicpulse.org) instead of using the public issue tracker.

 All security vulnerabilities will be promptly addressed.